 Responsible Authority: Nominated authority within the organisation to oversee drone operations, administrative affairs, and oversee maintenance of drones.
 Provides guidance and supervision of Drone Pilots, and checks the qualification of Drone Pilot, and manages drone footage.

+Designated Drone Operator: Accountable for the safe conduct of the drone operations and ensuring that all operations comply with the relevant laws and regulations.

-Drone Pilot: The person who prepares the operation plan, does pre-operation checks, conduct the operation of drones
+Drone Pilot: The person who prepares the operation plan, does pre-operation checks, conduct the operation of drones (Certified Drone Pilot)

 Drone Maintenance Technician: The person who undertakes routine maintenance of drones